Yusef-Naser/UnitTesting/README.md

 >But as soon as you need to change a section of code, write tests for that section before making any changes.

 > **Don’t fret trying to cover code you know to be unreachable.**
+> **Try to cover every side of a conditional.
+Remember that an if without an else still requires two tests, checking the behavior when the statements are not executed.**

+>What If There Are Too Many Paths?
+>
+>We should try to have one test for each independent path through a function.
+But in legacy code, the number of paths (and as a result, the number of tests) can explode.
+One way to tame this explosion is to extract a nested conditional into its own method.
+So if you have an if inside another if, select the inner clause.
+Then in the Xcode menu, select Editor ▶ Refactor ▶ Extract to Method.
+Remove the fileprivate declaration from the new function so that tests can access it.
+Now you can write tests to cover the new function on its own.
+Another way to tame the explosion is to look for combinations that shouldn’t exist.
+We can often eliminate impossible states by using enumeration cases with associated values.
+To explore this further, see Mislav Javor’s “Swift Enums Are ‘Sum’ Types.
+That Makes Them Very Interesting.”a Code analysis tools that measure cyclomatic complexity can help you identify functions that need too many tests.

+## Cover a Loop
+- It’s tempting to cover a loop with a single test that loops several times.
+But this misses an important boundary condition.
+What if the loop is never entered?
+We want to see what happens if the statements inside are skipped.

+>To cover an arbitrary loop, use zero times through and a few times through—say, two or three times.

+## Cover Statements in a Sequence
+- The statements in sequence we’ll focus on are the didSet observer on the width property.
+Let’s test the outcome of the first line, which calculates the area from a given width.

+## Avoid Percentage Targets, Embrace Forward Movement
+- Adding tests to a legacy project is a long endeavor.
+Let’s take a step back from code examples and look at practices to avoid—and practices to embrace.
+- Avoid setting percentage targets for code coverage.
+Goodhart’s Law expresses the problem with such targets:1
+- When a measure becomes a target, it ceases to be a good measure.
+As you’ve seen, it’s easy to raise the numbers without having meaningful tests.
+That’s exactly what folks will do if the team uses coverage as a target instead of as a measurement of trends.
+- Another thing to avoid: don’t write tests that set and get stored properties.
+Such tests don’t say anything about the code—they only show that the compiler works.
+Those properties are there for a reason.
+Find the reason, and test the reason instead.
+- (But computed properties are just functions without arguments.
+Do test those.)
+Rather than setting a percentage target, your team might try this goal: move the needle forward.
+Any forward progress is significant and worth celebrating.
+- Measure your total code coverage on a regular cadence—maybe every two weeks or every month.
+It’s helpful to capture more than the percentage alone.
+Use a tool like cloc2 to count lines of code.
+Then apply the percentage to calculate how many lines of code are covered and how many aren’t.
+For example, if something with 5,000 lines has 20 percent line coverage, then 4,000 lines of code are definitely not covered.
+This will give you a clearer picture of totals, not just percentages.
+- Observe the code coverage gutter every time you add a test.
+It may be a long road, but the positive feedback of seeing the red blocks disappear will boost your motivation.